-Hvdrocodone Coadministration of gabapentin (125 to 500 mg; N=48) decreases hydrocodone (10 mg; N=50) C{max} and AUC values in a dose-dependent manner relative to administration of hydrocodone alone; C, and AUC values are 3% to 4% lower, respectively, after administration of 125 mg gabapentin and 21% to 22% lower, respectively, after administration of 500 mg gabapentin.
+Coadministration of gabapentin (125 to 500 mg; N=48) decreases hydrocodone (10 mg; N=50) C{max} and AUC values are 3% to 4% lower, respectively, after administration of hydrocodone alone; C{max} and AUC values are 3% to 4% lower, respectively, after administration of 125 mg gabapentin and 21% to 22% lower, respectively, after administration of 500 mg gabapentin.
 The mechanism for this interaction is unknown.
 Hydrocodone increases gabapentin AUC values by 14%.
-The magnitude of interaction at other doses is not known A literature article reported that when a 60 mg controlled-release morphine capsule was administered 2 hours prior to a 600 mg gabapentin capsule (N=12), mean gabapentin AUC increased by 44% compared to gabapentin administered without morphine.
-Morphine pharmacokinetic parameter values were not affected by
+The magnitude of interaction at other doses is not known

+Morphine A literature article reported that when a 60 mg controlled-release morphine capsule was administered 2 hours prior to a 600 mg gabapentin capsule (N=12), mean gabapentin AUC increased by 44% compared to gabapentin administered without morphine.
+Morphine pharmacokinetic parameter values were not affected by administration of gabapentin 2 hours after morphine.
+The magnitude of interaction at other doses is not known

-Cimetidine In the presence of cimetidine at 300 mg four times a day (N=12), the mean apparent oral clearance of gabapentin fell by 14% and creatinine clearance fell by 10%.
-Thus, cimetidine appeared to alter the renal excretion of both gabapentin and creatinine, an endogenous marker of renal function.
-This small decrease in excretion of gabapentin by cimetidine is not expected to be of clinical importance.
-The effect of administration of gabapentin 2 hours after morphine.
-The magnitude of interaction gabapentin on cimetidine was not evaluated.
-Oral Contraceptive Based on AUC and half-life, multiple-dose pharmacokinetic profiles of norethindrone and ethinyl estradiol following administration of tablets containing 2.5 mg of norethindrone acetate and 50 mcg of ethinyl estradiol were similar with and without coadministration of gabapentin (400 mg three times a day; N=13).
-The $C{\rm max}$ of norethindrone was 13% higher when it was coadministered with gabapentin; this interaction is not expected to be of clinical importance.
-Antacid (Maalox®) (aluminum hydroxide, magnesium hydroxide)
+Cimetidine In the presence of cimetidine at 300 mg four times a day (N-12), the mean apparent oral clearance of gabapentin fell by 14% and creatinine clearance fell by 10%.
+Thus, cimetidine appeared to alter the renal excretion of both gabanentin and creatinine, an endogenous marker of appeared to ance the retail extension of our gasapentin and extension, an enoughous market of renal function.
+This small decrease in excretion of gasapentin by cimetidine is not expected to be of clinical importance.
+The effect of gasapentin on cimetidine was not evaluated.

+Oral Contraceptive Based on AUC and half-life, multiple-dose pharmacokinetic profiles of norethindrone and ethinyl estradiol following administration of tablets containing 2.5 mg of norethindrone acetate and 50 meg of ethinyl estradiol were similar with and without coadministration of gabapentin (400 mg three times a day; N=13).
+The C{max} of norethindrone was 13% higher when it was coadministered with gabapentin; this interaction is not expected to be of clinical importance without and with probenecid were comparable.
+This indicates that gabapentin does not undergo renal tubular secretion by the pathway that is blocked by probenecid.
+13 NONCLINICAL TOXICOLOGY

 Antacid (Maalox®) containing magnesium and aluminum hydroxides reduced the mean bioavailability of gabapentin (N=16) by about 20%.
-This decrease in pioavailability was about 10% when gabapentin was administered 2 hours after Maalox.
+This decrease in bioavailability was about 10% when gabapentin was administered 2 hours after Maalox.
 Probenecid Probenecid is a blocker of renal tubular secretion.
-Gabapentin pharmacokinetic parameters without and with probenecid were comparable.
-This indicates that gabapentin does not undergo renal tubular secretion by the pathway that is blocked
+Gabapentin pharmacokinetic parameters